 |Saturated Fat||0.0 g|

 |Polyunsaturated Fat||0.0 g|

 |Dietary Fiber||0 g|

-1/3 cup fresh lime juice (about 3 limes)
+1/3 cup fresh lime juice (from about 3 medium limes)

-2 teaspoons lime zest (zest from about 2 limes)
+2 teaspoons grated lime zest (from about 2 medium limes)

 5 cups cold water